 – Safesport training certificate (an access code to take the test will be sent to you).

 Until all paperwork is approved your participation will not be officially confirmed.

-All accepted referees will be accommodated free of charge in close proximity to the fields in Rhode Island.
+All accepted referees will be accommodated free of charge in close proximity to the fields in Rhode Island and/or Massachusetts.

 Referees will be able to check-in on the Friday, and check-out on the Monday after the end of the event.

 Referees can expect free accommodation based on double or triple occupancy in the same room.
-They will be accommodated in a university residence together with the other fellow referees and all instructors.
+They will be accommodated in a hotel together with the other fellow referees.